What this does

 See the data

-Open Agent Analytics to see which assistants are crawling your site.
+Open LLM Analytics to see which assistants are crawling your site.

 Add Search Console